StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 The new edges are marked in red.
 They replace the former ScalarEntities which contained symbolic names.
-Pay attention to how each edge kept the name of the replaced node; this way, propper graph traversion remains possible.
+Pay attention to how each edge kept the name of the replaced node; this way, proper graph traversing remains possible.

 >*Note: Together, step 2 and 3 are called 'finalization of the graph'.*